 - Put our own spin on the traditional narrative, as a reformist, including in our version only those bits of the traditional narrative we like

-- Accept the traditional origins narrative, but only in broad outline and demythologized, as a historical realist
+- Accept the traditional origins narrative, but only in broad outline and demythologized, as a critical realist

 Full acceptance of the traditional narrative is natural for most Muslims because their traditional cultures demand acceptance of tradition, no major challenges permitted.
 Also, the traditional narrative supports Muslim belief in Muhammad’s supremacy, perfection and finality.
 However, the traditional biography mythologizes Muhammad* by presenting miracle proofs of his prophethood.
 This is contrary to the Qur’an, which repeatedly says his only miracle was the Qur’an itself.

 Western revisionists dispute the authenticity of Muhammad’s biography due to its late date, some 200 years after the fact.
 However, they mistakenly demand a written biography of an oral culture like Muhammad’s and take the absence of written evidence as contrary evidence.
-But as every amateur detective knows, an absence of evidence means only that you can’t yet prove your point.
+But as every amateur detective knows, an absence of evidence disproves nothing.
+(It means only that you can’t yet prove your point.)
 This approach also erroneously dismisses oral tradition as worthless.
-But while oral cultures typically mythologize religious founders, they otherwise preserve their sacred traditions with great care.
+But while oral cultures typically mythologize religious founders, they generally preserve their sacred traditions with great care.

 One problem with revisionism is that it effectively puts almost all our knowledge of Muhammad* up for grabs and turns the study of Islamic origins into a theoretical free-for-all.